PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: A Low-Diameter Star Product

-The properties listed in Section~\ref{sec:genprops_star} give an upper bound on degrees and diameters of star product constructions.
-In this section, we show properties on factor graphs that produce a star product of large size and diameter at most $3$.
+Section~\ref{sec:genprops_star} gives upper bounds on degrees and diameters of star products.
+In Section~\ref{sec:properties_def}, we define properties on the factor graph that allow us to construct a star product with diameter at most $1$ more than that of the structure graph.

-In \cite{bermond82}, a set of properties $P$ and $P^*$ on graphs $G$ and $G'$ was given that guarantees star products $G*G'$ of large size and small diameter.
-These graph properties are connected to the bijections $f:V(G')\rightarrow V(G')$ defined on vertices of $G'$.

-We present a novel and different set of properties $R$ and $R^*$ that also enable low-diameter star product graphs.
-These properties are similar in spirit to those in \cite{bermond82}, but are not the same, and are similarly intertwined with the bijections $f$ defined on $V(G')$.

-Our properties also permit the construction of a $G'$ larger that those found in \cite{bermond82}, for a given degree.
-In fact, we develop a novel construction that meets the upper bound on graphs having the property $R^*$.
-For simplicity of notation, for a function $f$ defined on vertices $V$, we use $f(E)$ to denote the edges obtained by applying $f$ to both vertices of each edge in \looseness=-1$E$.